 Rocket League Controls you should change

 There are some ‘small’ changes that everyone can and should make to improve their game.
 These are relatively consistent across all controller types available for Rocket League and while the listed changes are advised, you might decide you prefer the default for that option.
+It’s impossible to tell you exactly how to change the settings since this is such a personal thing in Rocket League.
+Adjusting these options, however, will improve your gameplay and your experience playing Rocket League also.

 Controller Deadzone: This is for controllers and refers to how much you need to move the analog stick before the car starts to turn.
 At maximum value, the stick needs to push to all the way in each direction to turn the car while the minimum value will cause the car to turn at slight movements.
 We advise you to spend time testing it since it’s quite a personal thing.